Nadhim Zahawi fails to address fine as he says tax error ‘careless not deliberate‘

 Asked whether he is confident that Mr Zahawi is being open and honest about his tax affairs, Mr Raab said: “Yes, I think he has been in the way I’ve described.”

-Rachel Reeves responded saying Rishi Sunak should sack Nadhim Zahawi as Tory party chairman.
+Rachel Reeves responded by saying Rishi Sunak should sack Nadhim Zahawi as Tory party chairman.

-After a speech at the Fabian Society, Labour’s shadow chancellor said: “Dominic Raab, who’s being investigated for bullying, is passing judgment on Nadhim Zahawi, who’s just had a £1 million fine for not paying his taxes on time.
+Labour’s shadow chancellor said: “Dominic Raab, who’s being investigated for bullying, is passing judgment on Nadhim Zahawi, who’s just had a £1 million fine for not paying his taxes on time.
 That pretty much epitomises this Conservative Cabinet…

 “A few months ago, he was Chancellor of the Exchequer, you may forget because there were four of them last year, but he was Chancellor of the Exchequer and responsible for Britain’s tax affairs and tax collection and we now find that he wasn’t so keen to pay himself.